Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Abstract

 \section{Abstract}

-Prompt learning has been designed as an alternative to fine-tuning for adapting Vision-language (V-L) models to the downstream tasks.
-Previous works mainly focus on text prompt while visual prompt works are limited for V-L models.
-The existing visual prompt methods endure either mediocre performance or unstable training process, indicating the difficulty of visual prompt learning.
-In this paper, we propose a new \textbf{Pro}gressive \textbf{V}isual \textbf{P}rompt (\textbf{ProVP}) structure to strengthen the interactions among prompts of different layers.
-More importantly, our ProVP could effectively propagate the image embeddings to deep layers and behave partially similar to an instance adaptive prompt method.
-To alleviate generalization deterioration, we further propose a new contrastive feature re-formation, which prevents the serious deviation of the prompted visual feature from the fixed CLIP visual feature distribution.
-Combining both, our method (\textbf{ProVP-Ref}) is evaluated on 11 image benchmark datasets and achieves 7/11 state-of-the-art results on both few-shot and base-to-novel settings.
-To the best of our knowledge, we are the first to demonstrate the superior performance of visual prompts in V-L models to previous prompt-based methods in downstream tasks.
-Meanwhile, it implies that our ProVP-Ref shows the best capability to adapt and to generalize.
+Prompt learning has recently emerged as a compelling alternative to the traditional fine-tuning par-adigm for adapting pre-trained Vision-Language (V-L) models to downstream tasks.
+Drawing inspiration from the successful application of prompt learning in Natural Language Processing, pioneer research efforts have been predominantly concentrated on text-based prompting strategies.
+By contrast, the potential of visual prompting within V-L models remains underexploited.
+The straightforward transposition of existing visual prompt methods, tailored for Vision Transformers (ViT), into the V-L models often leads to suboptimal performance or training instability, highlighting the unique challenges of this research avenue.
+To mitigate these challenges, in this paper, we propose a novel structure called \textbf{Pro}gressive \textbf{V}isual \textbf{P}rompt (\textbf{ProVP}).
+This design aims to strengthen the interaction among prompts from adjacent layers, thereby enabling more effective propagation of image embeddings to deeper layers in a manner akin to an instance-specific manner.
+Additionally, to address the common issue of generalization deterioration in the training period of learnable prompts, we further introduce a contrastive feature re-formation technique for visual prompt learning.
+This method prevents significant deviations of prompted visual features from the fixed CLIP visual feature distribution, ensuring better generalization capability.
+Combining the \textbf{ProVP} and the contrastive feature \textbf{Re-f}ormation technique, our proposed method, \textbf{ProVP-Ref}, significantly stabilizes the training process and enhances both the adaptation and generalization capabilities of visual prompt learning in V-L models post-training.
+To demonstrate the efficacy of our approach, we evaluate ProVP-Ref across 11 image datasets, achieving the state-of-the-art results on \textbf{7} of these datasets in both few-shot learning and base-to-new generalization settings.
+To the best of our knowledge, this is the first study to showcase the exceptional performance of visual prompts in V-L models compared to previous text prompting methods in this area.
+Code will be available at \textbf{\url{https://github.com/MCG-NJU/ProVP}}. \keywords{Vision-Language Models \and Prompt Learning \and Transfer Learning}